marekboodt/Security-Scanning-Repo/DAST-README.md

       - name: Show app logs (initial)
         run: docker logs --tail=80 APP_SERVICE || true

-      # Wait until the app is reachable on localhost
+      # Wait until the app is reachable on localhost to avoid scanning too early
+      # If target is a public/staging URL rename localhost accordingly - https://your-env.example.com (optional set :PORT if not 80 or 443)
       - name: Wait for app to be ready
         run: |
           echo "Waiting for app to start..."